The word KETO written with nuts and veggies

 • Brussels sprouts

 Eating too much fiber can ironically also cause bloating too, especially if your body is not used to it.
-If you think you’ve increased your fiber intake too much, talk with your doctor about cutting back slightly to see if the bloating will improve.
+If you think you’ve increased your fiber intake too much, talk with your registered dietitian about cutting back slightly to see if the bloating will improve.
 By regularly practicing mindful eating and healthy eating, you will be able to better identify what high-fiber foods cause you to feel bloated and uncomfortable.

 Debloat On The Keto Diet Today